ClassiCube/ClassiCube/readme.txt

 * Provide single-player support.

 === Requirements ===
-* either A) The .NET Framework 2.0.
-  (Windows Vista and later already have this built in)
+* Windows: The .NET framework 2.0 or Mono.
+(Vista and later have .NET framework 2.0 built in)
-* or B) In theory, Mono (I haven't tested though) should also work.
+* Linux: Mono.
+(Not completely tested, but does work)
+* Mac OS X: Mono.
+(Not tested at all yet - may just crash)

+* When building from source and targeting Mono, you must either use the Mono compiler or define '__MonoCS__' when building, otherwise you will get runtime errors when decompressing the map.

 === Instructions ===
 To use ClassicalSharp, you can either